viktorteren/Seto/README.md

 <b>NOMERGE</b>: avoids the Merge step

-<b>COMPOSE</b>: perform the composition of FCPNs and create an output file in .aut extension
+<b>COMPOSE</b>: perform the composition of FCPNs and create an output file in .aut extension (does not works with k-FCPN decomposition)

 <b>DOT</b>: combined with COMPOSE flag creates the output file in .dot extension instead of .aut